Enbridge Inc. (NYSE:ENB) Shares Acquired by RiverGlades Family Offices LLC

 The firm also recently announced a quarterly dividend, which will be paid on Monday, March 1st.
 Shareholders of record on Friday, February 12th will be paid a dividend of $0.6523 per share.
 This is a positive change from Enbridge’s previous quarterly dividend of $0.62.
 The ex-dividend date is Thursday, February 11th.
 This represents a $2.61 annualized dividend and a yield of 7.44%.
 Enbridge’s payout ratio is presently 123.00%.

 A number of research analysts have weighed in on ENB shares.
 Wells Fargo & Company raised shares of Enbridge from an “equal weight” rating to an “overweight” rating and lifted their price target for the company from $44.00 to $46.00 in a research report on Monday, November 30th.
-Royal Bank of Canada reduced their price target on shares of Enbridge from $58.00 to $52.00 and set an “outperform” rating on the stock in a research report on Monday, November 9th.
+TD Securities reduced their price target on shares of Enbridge from $57.00 to $53.00 and set a “buy” rating on the stock in a research report on Monday, November 9th.
+Stifel Nicolaus dropped their price objective on shares of Enbridge from $61.00 to $59.00 and set a “buy” rating on the stock in a research note on Monday, November 9th.
 CIBC lifted their price objective on shares of Enbridge from $47.00 to $53.00 and gave the company an “outperform” rating in a research note on Wednesday, January 13th.
-TD Securities dropped their price objective on shares of Enbridge from $57.00 to $53.00 and set a “buy” rating on the stock in a research note on Monday, November 9th.
-Finally, Stifel Nicolaus dropped their price objective on shares of Enbridge from $61.00 to $59.00 and set a “buy” rating on the stock in a research note on Monday, November 9th.
+Finally, Royal Bank of Canada dropped their price objective on shares of Enbridge from $58.00 to $52.00 and set an “outperform” rating on the stock in a research note on Monday, November 9th.
 One investment analyst has rated the stock with a sell rating, one has issued a hold rating and fifteen have issued a buy rating to the stock.
 The stock has an average rating of “Buy” and an average price target of $52.19.

 About Enbridge